 An Environmental Standard came into force on 1 January 2012.
 This Standard means that if your land is, or has been used for a hazardous activity or industry, and you want to subdivide or change the use of the land; disturb the soil, remove or replace a fuel storage system, you will need to comply with the Standard.

-he Ministry for the Environment compiled the HAIL as a list of ‘activities and industries that are considered likely to cause land contamination resulting from hazardous substance use, storage or disposal.
-The HAIL is intended to identify most situations in New Zealand where hazardous substances could cause, and in many cases have caused, land contamination’.
-The full list can be found here.
+It is important these standards are followed as local authorities within New Zealand are obliged to apply them when considering applications for land permits and consents.
+This may require the undertaking of a HAIL (Hazardous Activities & Industries List) investigation of the land contamination resulting from hazardous substance use, storage or disposal.
+The HAIL is intended to identify most situations in New Zealand where hazardous substances could cause, and in many cases have caused land contamination.

-- Preliminary Site Investigations
+- Preliminary Site Investigation Report

-- Detailed Site Investigations
+- Detailed Site Investigation Report

 - Site Remedial Action Plans